 Ways to Keep Your Property and Home Safe: Fire Rated Safes

 At Guardian Safe and Lock, we have an assortment of ways to keep your property and home safe.
 Many people look at safes as simply a way to keep hands and eyes off of your valuables and sensitive paperwork.
 But, they can also protect against the forces of nature and accidents.
-Fire protection is another reason to consider owning a fire safe other than just protection from theft.
+Fire protection is another reason to consider owning fire rated safes other than just protection from theft.

 We sell secure safes in Houston that can ensure your peace of mind should the unthinkable happen.
 But what are the things to look out for when buying a fireproof or fire-resistant safe?

 What Are Fire Rated Safes?

 A fire safe is a safe that is made with specialty materials perlite, vermiculite, or the newer ‘insulite’ within the walls, floor, ceiling, or door of the safe.
 This material is used as insulation below the thick gauge steel that protects from other hazards to the contents; such as theft.

 These fire safes must go through rigorous testing in order to qualify as a fire-rated safe.
 These factors are what make a safe fireproof, or fire-resistant.
 There are a few different companies that perform these tests, but the most common is Underwriters Laboratories.
 These tests are tough and end in results that equate to a measure of time by temperature.

 They are carried out in an industrial oven, and usually, involve placing sheets of paper into prospective fire safes before the oven is ignited.
 A half-hour test usually equates to a test at 1,550 degrees Fahrenheit for that measure of time.
 Most fire-resistant safes are tested at this initial tier.